 Can I make this recipe without rice?

-If you’d like to make stuffed peppers without rice, you can simply cut it out!
+If you're following a low carb diet and you'd like to make stuffed peppers without rice, you can simply cut it out!
 Your stuffed peppers will still be delicious.
 Another great option: substitute cauliflower rice.

 Why do you boil peppers before stuffing them?